The Art Major

 A la mode: Fashion and design club provides a comfortable and accepting place for students to express their creativity and share their creations with the community and fosters an awareness of fashion, design, and other related topics by offering the opportunity to learn, experiment, and share design and fashion knowledge.

 Film Society: Shows movies on Fridays and Saturdays; its goal is to build appreciation for films while educating people and to expose the community to a wide variety of films, which they may not have been aware existed.

 Tau Zeta Epsilon (TZE): Wellesley College's Art and Music Society provides an opportunity for additional study of the arts and to promote good fellowship among students.
 Club members have a house but do not live there; TZE (pronounced "Tizzy") hosts art- and music-related lectures, parties, etc.

 Student fellowships and internships through the Davis Museum take students to: Davis Museum; Pace Gallery, New York; Sotheby’s, New York; Field Museum, Chicago; Judah L. Magnes Museum Public Relations internship, Berkeley, Cal.; Louvre, Paris; Riverhouse Editions Internship in Printmaking, Steamboat Springs, Colo.

-Student internships through Center for Work and Service take students to: Los Angeles Film Internship Program; American Cities Internship Program, including The Field Museum, Judah L. Magnes Museum, The University of California Press, and WTTW Public Television, Chicago.
+Student internships through Career Education take students to: Los Angeles Film Internship Program; American Cities Internship Program, including The Field Museum, Judah L. Magnes Museum, The University of California Press, and WTTW Public Television, Chicago.

-Additional CWS Summer Stipends for students who identify their own internships and apply for them.
+Additional Career Education Summer Stipends for students who identify their own internships and apply for them.